jaragont/orchestration-workshop/_pages/7-asyncio-orms.md

 await my_obj.awaitable_attrs.my_attr
 ```

-Note that SQLAlchemy will throw an exception if an implicit IO call is in `async` mode.
+Note that async SQLAlchemy will throw an exception if an implicit IO call (synchronous) is made.

 For example, if `Customer` had a lazily-loaded relationship to `Address`.
 To access `address`, I need to `await` another SELECT statement to be executed.